 “All the conditions necessary to make the project a success have been accepted by the various partners.
 This signature is the key element of the economic model of this project, which includes the distribution of risks and responsibilities and defines the role of each actor, including the government,” said Valérie Levkov, EDF’s Africa, Middle East, and Eastern Mediterranean Director.

 Biovéa biomass power plant

-Meridian on the other hand has been tasked with ensuring financial stability of the project which requires an investment of US $223m.
-Construction is set to begin in mid 2020 and completed by 2023.
+Meridian on the other hand has been tasked with ensuring the financial stability of the project which requires an investment of US $223m.
+Construction is set to begin in mid-2020 and be completed by 2023.

 Biovéa Biomass Power Plant Project Finance Deal Signed